-For any tenders under the European threshold level, a European tendering procedure is not mandatory.
-To these tenders the ARW 2016 applies.
-There are several national procedures.
+For any tenders under the European threshold level, a European tendering procedure is not obligatory.
+The ARW 2016 applies to these tenders.
+There are several national procedures (in Dutch).

-When, according to you, the tendering rules have not been applied correctly or you think you have been treated unfairly, you can submit a complaint to the tendering service.
+If you think the tendering rules have not been applied correctly or you have been treated unfairly, you can submit a complaint to the tendering service.
 If you are dissatisfied with the handling of that complaint, you can submit a complaint to the Committee of Tendering Experts (Commissie van Aanbestedingsexperts, CvA).
 Tendering services may also submit a complaint about participating companies.